Unit rates compare a quantity with one measure unit.

 So we need to find the unit price (of a 3-pack: $4.98 for, or per, three (3) boxes).

-Since our price is for three (3) boxes, we need to divide both our numerator and our denominator by three ()3 to end up at the price per one (1) box.
+Since our price is for three (3) boxes, we need to divide both our numerator and our denominator by three ()3 to end up at a price per one (1) box.
 This is our unit price.
 So out unit price will be $1.66 per 1 box.

 So our unit price of the three (3)-pack is now $1.66 per box.
 When we compare this to the single box price at $1.60, we see that surprisingly, the three-pack comes with a higher unit price than the single box!
 So buying a single box comes at a better value.

-Like a rate, a unit price is often described using the word “per.”
+As a rate, a unit price is often described using the word “per.”

 And at times, also a slanted line ( / ) will be used to express “per.”
-In our example, the price of the tissue boxes could be expressed by $1.60/box which is then read as “$1.60 per box.”
+In our example, the price of the tissue boxes could be expressed by $1.60/box, which is then read as “$1.60 per box.”

 Last Updated on August 18, 2020.